 o No Credit (NC) grades:

 - Count as a 0 in earned credit, much like an F would, even if you earned a D or D+ in the course.

 - Do not lower your GPA, unlike a D or an F.

 - Do not count in any way towards your GPA.

 o The Satisfactory Academic Progress Policy requires that students earn 67% of all of their attempted units, maintain a 2.0 cumulative GPA (3.0 for graduate students), have a 2.0 GPA.

 So, which should I choose?

-- In summary, the decision will be based upon:
+- In summary, your decision will be based upon:

-- Whether or not the course is a major course.
+o Whether or not the course is a major course.
 If the course is a major requirement, you should take the course ABC/NC unless you have written permission (in your advising notes) from your major advisor that a CR will be counted towards graduation.

 o The grade you think you will get in the class.